ouspg/CompSec/README.md

 ## Getting virtual machines remotely

-If direct download URLs are not functioning for any reason and if you are not able to get in to University to copy virtual machines from network drive by using Lab computer, you can do it remotely as well.
+If direct download URLs are not functioning for any reason and if you are not able to get into University to copy virtual machines from a network drive by using Lab computer, you can do it remotely as well.
-This requires setting up *VPN - connection* to University network.
+This requires setting up *VPN - connection* to the University network.
-This can be acquired by following guidelines presented [here.](https://www.oulu.fi/ict/openvpn) OpenVPN software is being used.
+This can be acquired by following the guidelines presented [here.](https://www.oulu.fi/ict/openvpn) OpenVPN software is being used.

-After you have successfully connected to network, instructions are same as [here.](#getting-virtual-machines-over-eduroam-university-wlan)
+After you have successfully connected to the network, instructions are the same as [here.](#getting-virtual-machines-over-eduroam-university-wlan)

 </details>

 ## Contribution

-Do you have a lot of ideas or suggestions to improve course?
+Do you have a lot of ideas or suggestions to improve the course?
 Fork repository, and make a pull request.
 Let's have a look!

-This might have positive effect for your grade as well.
+This might have a positive effect on your grade as well.

-Current contributors for the course (order by last name):
+Current contributors for the course (order by the last name):

   * Aku Haataja (as course assistant)
   * Lauri Haverinen (as course assistant)